NickKarpowicz/LightwaveExplorer/README.md

 - Axes and scales are now shown on the space and momentum images, and they're also saved when an SVG is produced.
 - Plot font size scaling works better with high-DPI displays
 - Refactored device structures to more efficiently and consistently allocate memory
-- NOTE: to read the files produced with 2025.0 and later in python, you need [this updated version of LightwaveExplorer.py](https://raw.githubusercontent.com/NickKarpowicz/LightwaveExplorer/refs/heads/master/Documentation/LightwaveExplorer.py), many thanks to Florian Lindinger for the improved version that works with new and old files!
+- NOTE: to read the files produced with 2025.0 and later in python, you need to update the LightwaveExplorer module (now available on pip!), many thanks to Florian Lindinger for the improved version that works with new and old files!

 #### Changes in 2025.0: